tmard/NoSQL-Databases/README.md

 There are two technical products with the submission of the following deliverables:

-* **Deliverable 1:** A Jupyter notebook containing code that imports the data and sets up and updates the uk_food database.
+* **Deliverable 1:** A Jupyter notebook containing code that imports the data, sets up and updates the uk_food database.

 * **Deliverable 2:** A Jupyter notebook containing code that performs the exploratory analysis queries in the database.